t-muthuri/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  .
+Opened the rails server log to look for the last request that came through.
+  .
+Request: NameError (uninitialized constant ToysController::Toys):
+  .
+Changed the constant from Toys to Toy

 - Update the number of likes for a toy

   - How I debugged:
+  .
+Error: Uncaught (in promise) SyntaxError: Unexpected end of JSON input at ToyCard.js:27:1 . jsonified the data from update

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+   .
+Opened the rails server log to look for the last request that came through.
+  .
+Request: ActionController::RoutingError (No route matches [GET] "/toy"):
+  In the routes.rb I added :destroy